-"Going the extra mile to build the future"
+"Going beyond to shape the future"

 Our sustainability strategy addresses the trust and credibility of all our stakeholders, particularly our investors, as key pillars for transforming the aviation industry in the region.
 Guided by the principle of excellence, we work to maintain a robust governance model, supported by a set of internal policies, procedures, and tools.
 We align ourselves with the best practices of corporate governance and are committed to complying with the regulations in force in the countries where we operate.